 For example, for weight loss, you are guaranteed much faster results through exercise and healthy eating.
 So, before jumping head first into a red wine collection, do your research.
 Find out what practice, food, drink, or intervention can help you attain your goal faster and safer.

 The Bottom Line

 Is sweet red wine good for you?
-Well, it is.
-However, it is only good and beneficial if you stick within a specific amount.
-Women are advised to drink only one glass of red wine a day.
-On the other hand, men are required to drink only two glasses of red wine daily.
+Well, it could be.
+However, it is only good and beneficial if you stick within a moderate amount.
+Remember that women are advised to drink only one glass of red wine a day.
+On the other hand, men are advised to drink only two glasses of red wine daily.

 If you stick to these ranges, you should get to enjoy more than this drink.
-In addition, you will be able to enjoy numerous health benefits.
+In addition, you could enjoy numerous health benefits.
 These include improved cardiovascular health, gut health, and longevity, and reduced risk of bad cholesterol, chronic diseases, and several cancers.